 - ¼ teaspoon ground nutmeg

-- Allow to cook for another 2 to 3 minutes until golden then remove from the pan and serve immediately.
+- Allow to cook for another 2 to 3 minutes (or until nicely golden) then remove from the pan and serve immediately.

 Nutritional information is provided for convenience & as a courtesy.
 The data is a computer generated estimate so should be used as a guide only.